fluree/docs.flur.ee/src/content/docs/schema/collections.md

 ### Creating Collections

 Creating collections is done in the same way as creating any other type of subject in the database.
 In the below example, we create four new collections: person, chat, comment, and artist.
 We strongly discourage adding smart functions to your `_collection/spec` when you initially create a collection.
-If you would like a `_collection/spec`, you should follow [FlureeDB Best Practices](/docs/infrastructure/application-best-practices) and read the [Smart Functions](/docs/smart-functions/smart-functions) section in full to understand how to incorporate smart functions into your schema.
+If you would like a `_collection/spec`, you should follow [Fluree Best Practices](/docs/infrastructure/application-best-practices) and read the [Smart Functions](/docs/smart-functions/smart-functions) section in full to understand how to incorporate smart functions into your schema.

 ```flureeql
 [{